Trump and the Fate of the 30% Solar Tax Credit in 2025

 What is the 30% tax credit for solar?

-Officially named the “Residential Clean Energy Credit,” allows solar system owners to receive a tax credit worth up to 30% of the eligible cost basis of a solar installation.
+Officially named the “Residential Clean Energy Credit,” it allows solar system owners to receive a tax credit worth up to 30% of the eligible cost basis of a solar installation.
 A project with an eligible cost basis of $30,000 would entitle the owner to receive a $9,000 tax credit in the year the project was placed in service.

 This incentive actually originated during the oil crisis in 1978.
-It was then brought back in 2005 and with some tweaks and changes has persisted ever since.
+It was then brought back in 2005 and, with some tweaks and changes, has persisted ever since.
 It’s often referred to as the “Solar Investment Tax Credit” or ITC for short.

 The Inflation Reduction Act of 2022 extended the tax credit at the 30% rate through 2032, at which point the tax credit declines 4% per year through 2034.
 The solar tax credit has been a relatively durable piece of policy and has survived both Republican and Democratic administrations, recessions, wars, and other policy uncertainty.
 Trump himself extended the solar tax credit at the end of his first term (the COVID year).